decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-07-18-two-round-Simplex.md

     Everyone starts a local timer T_k
     Leader sends (Propose, k, x, Cert(k’, x)) for the highest k’

-2. Upon received (Propose, k, x, Cert(k’, x)) and Cert(l, bot) for all k' < l < k and has not sent Vote Send (Vote, k, x) to all     // Denote n-3f (Vote, k, x) as Cert(k, x)
+2. Upon received (Propose, k, x, Cert(k’, x)) and Cert(l, bot) for all k' < l < k and has not sent Vote
+    Send (Vote, k, x)  // Denote n-3f (Vote, k, x) as Cert(k, x)

 3. Upon T_k = 2 Delta; and has not sent Vote
-    Send (Vote, k, bot) to all   // Denote n-3f (Vote, k, bot) as Cert(k, bot)
+    Send (Vote, k, bot)  // Denote n-3f (Vote, k, bot) as Cert(k, bot)

 4. Upon receiving n-f (Vote, k, x) // Monitored even after exiting view k Decide x
     Forward these n-f (Vote, k, x)
     Terminate

-5. Upon receiving n-f (Vote, k, *) but no Cert(k, x) for any x Send (Vote, k, bot) to all
+5. Upon receiving n-f (Vote, k, *) but no Cert(k, x) for any x Send (Vote, k, bot)

-6. Upon receiving Cert(k, *)
+6. Upon receiving Cert(k, *) and has sent Vote
     Forward Cert(k, *)
     Enter view k+1 if in view k
 ```

 The first four Upon blocks correspond to leader proposal, vote, timeout, and commit, respectively.

-The sixth Upon block is Simplex's mechanism of advancing views using certificates (for either a value or no-commit).
+The sixth Upon block is Simplex's mechanism of advancing views using certificates (for either a value or no-commit) and a mechanism to ensure voting before leaving the view.

 The fifth Upon block warrants additional explanation.
 Without it, there is one subtle liveness challenge.
 A Byzantine leader can propose different values to different parties.
 Then, it could happen that none of the value (including $\bot$) gets enough votes to form a certificate.
 Since Simplex advances views using certificates, the protocol gets stuck and loses liveness.